ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 ---
-title: Vimscript Theory \| Setting Up Vim for LaTeX Part 1
+title: Vimscript Theory \| Setting Up Vim for LaTeX Part 5
 ---
 # Vimscript Theory for Filetype-Specific Workflows

 ## About the series
-This is part one in a [four-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
+This is part five in a [five-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
 This article provides a theoretical background for use of Vimscript in filetype-specific workflows.
-Feel free to skip to [part two]({% link tutorials/vim-latex/compilation.md %}) if you are familiar with Vimscript or find theory boring, or return later to brush up on anything you might have skipped over.
+Feel free to skip this article if you are familiar with Vimscript or find theory boring, or return when needed to brush up on concepts used elsewhere in the series.

 ## Contents of this article
 <!-- vim-markdown-toc Marked -->